jeremy-block/retro-relevance-study/retro-relevance/assets/tutorialText/demographics.md

-Please rank the types of information below.
-Consider how helpful this type of information would be for communicating one's understanding to another peer:
+When sharing your work with a collaborator, how important is it to include each type of information below?